Carillon keyboard ranges

 The instruments are divided into four major groups by total range, as follows:

-Group 1 - grand carillon = at least 4.5 octaves, keyboard G - C (i.e., having extended bass)
+Group 1 - grand carillons = at least 4.5 octaves, keyboard G - C (i.e., having extended bass)

-Group 2 - concert carillon = at least 4 octaves, keyboard C - C
+Group 2 - concert carillons = at least 4 octaves, keyboard C - C

-Group 3 - medium carillon = at least 3 octaves, keyboard C - C
+Group 3 - medium carillons = at least 3 octaves, keyboard C - C

-Group 4 - small carillon = less than 3 octaves
+Group 4 - small carillons = less than 3 octaves

 Each group is subdivided according to the configuration of the bass end of the playing range that defines the group (which often is less than the total range of the instrument).
 The subgroups are identified in the leftmost column and described in the column following the regions and countries.
-If "missing or added bass notes" is "(none)" then the instruments are fully chromatic throughout the defining range; there may in fact be additional bass notes outside of the defining range.
-This classification method ignores any additional treble notes outside the defining range.
+If "missing or added bass notes" is "(none)" then the instruments in that subgroup are fully chromatic throughout the defining range; there may in fact be additional bass notes below the defining range.
+Otherwise, the instruments may be missing one or more bass semitones and/or may have a bass B-flat below the lowest C of the defining range, as defined in this column of the table..
+This classification method ignores any additional treble notes above the defining range.

 Following the table are some observations about differences between regions.